MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 The `sync` method includes a lot of diagnostic logging out-of-the-box, so if you're encountering an issue when using it, the best thing to try first is examining the output logs of your app.
 This will tell you whether the app is configured correctly (like can the plugin find your deployment key?), if the app is able to reach the server, if an available update is being discovered, if the update is being successfully downloaded/installed, etc. We want to continue improving the logging to be as intuitive/comprehensive as possible, so please [let us know](mailto:codepushfeed@microsoft.com) if you find it to be confusing or missing anything.

 Additionally, you can also use any of the platform-specific tools to view the CodePush logs.
-Simply start up the Chrome DevTools Console, the Xcode Console (iOS), the [macOS Console](https://en.wikipedia.org/wiki/Console_%28OS_X%29#.7E.2FLibrary.2FLogs) (iOS) and/or ADB logcat (Android), and look for messages which are prefixed with `[CodePush]`.
+Simply start up the Chrome DevTools Console, the Xcode Console (iOS), the [macOS Console](https://en.wikipedia.org/wiki/Console_%28OS_X%29#.7E.2FLibrary.2FLogs) (iOS) and/or ADB logcat (Android), and look for messages, which are prefixed with `[CodePush]`.

 Note that by default, React Native logs are disabled on iOS in release builds, so if you want to view them in a release build, you need to make the following changes to your **AppDelegate.m** file: